Data Matrix generator

 The Symbol size combo box enables you to enter the minimum symbol dimension.
 The Data Matrix architecture organizes data in a series of square or rectangular matrices, combined to represent the encoded data.
 The number of required matrices depends on the amount of data encoded.

-Normally the data matrix symbol is generated with the lowest possible number of matrices needed to represent the encode data, but in some cases, it might be desirable to raise the minimum number of matrices drawn, to make sure that all printed symbols have the same size regardless of the amount of encoded data.
-For example, if you connect a Data Matrix barcode to the address field of a data source, it might be necessary for all symbols to have the same size, regardless of the single address length.
-In such a scenario, you will be able to define a minimum symbol size for all generated barcodes.
+Normally, the symbol is generated with the least possible number of matrices needed to represent the encoded data.
+In some cases, however, it may be desirable to increase the minimum number of matrices drawn to ensure that all printed symbols are the same size, regardless of the amount of encoded data.
+For example, if you connect a Data Matrix barcode to the address field of a data source, all the icons, regardless of the length of each address, may need to have the same size.
+In such a scenario, you can define a minimum icon size for all generated barcodes.

 Data Matrix encoding:12345